corina-lilith/aXcelerate-code-challenge/README.md

 ## Run on Storybook

 - In a terminal, run the command npm run storybook
-- Click on the link to view it in your browser
+- Click on the link to view it in your browser/Wait for the browser to open automatically